senthilkumarashok/roman-numerals-converter/README.md

 ## Testing methodology

-we can test from controller and service both by running their corresponding integration and unit tests
+we can test from all the following layers
+1. Application
+2. Controller
+3. Service